Complex QA and language models hybrid architectures, Survey: Solving with training

 \subsubsection{Program execution learning}

-This technique\citep{piReasoningProgramExecutors2022} tries to learn, or mimic, how a program works to capture its logic on the specific scope of the program or more general skills like numerical reasoning, logical reasoning, better multi-hop reasoning.
+This technique\citep{piReasoningProgramExecutors2022} learn to mimic inputs to ouputs logics of program to capture new logic or more general skills like numerical reasoning, logical reasoning, better multi-hop reasoning.
 This technique useful at pre-training stage can be viewed as a self-supervised learning.